telerik/document-processing-docs/libraries/radspreadprocessing/features/formulas/functions.md

 TRIM</td><td>

 Removes duplicate spaces, and spaces at the start and end of a text string.
-The TRIM function doesn't remove nonbreaking space character</td></tr><tr><td>
+The TRIM function doesn't remove non-breaking space characters</td></tr><tr><td>

 UPPER</td><td>